 Representing Families of CP-Afflicted Children

-If your child was diagnosed with cerebral palsy, call Fitzsimmons Law Firm PLLC today at (888) 492-4303.
+If your child was diagnosed with cerebral palsy, call Fitzsimmons Law Firm PLLC today at (888) 492-4303 or contact us online.
 Our West Virginia cerebral palsy attorneys can help you seek the compensation you need.

 Medical experts recognize four main types of cerebral palsy:

 - Spastic cerebral palsy – Also referred to as pyramidal cerebral palsy, spastic cerebral palsy is characterized by strained, stiff, and unnatural movement as well as difficulty grasping and holding objects.
 This is the most common type of cerebral palsy.

 - Athetoid cerebral palsy – Sometimes called extrapyramidal or dyskinetic cerebral palsy, athetoid cerebral palsy affects between 10 and 20 percent of cerebral palsy patients and is characterized by uncontrolled writhing movement, impaired speech, and difficulty swallowing.
 Athetoid cerebral palsy is most commonly associated with asphyxia at birth.

 - Ataxic cerebral palsy – Ataxic cerebral palsy is a type of cerebral palsy that affects a person's balance, coordination, and depth perception.
 Individuals with ataxic cerebral palsy tend to experience tremors which makes tasks such as buttoning clothes and writing difficult.
 Only 5 to 10 percent of people with cerebral palsy are diagnosed with this type.

 - Mixed cerebral palsy – People with mixed cerebral palsy experience symptoms of more than one of the above mentioned varieties.
 This can occur when multiple parts of the brain are damaged, with the most common combination of symptoms being athetoid and spastic movements.

 Call the Firm if You Need a Birth Injury Lawyer!